exploratum/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to verify that data passed through props are the one we are expecting.
+This will help us prevent unwanted behavior if wrong data is being sent

 - [ ] Describe a life-cycle event in React?

+React Lifecycle has 3 phases
+1) Mounting - initial component are created and rendered
+2) Updating - Anychanges in props or states will be monitored and will trigger re-rendering
+2) Unmounting - Components are destroyed (ex: going to another page )
 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a component that takes another component as an argument.
+It would return a component also

 - [ ] What are three different ways to style components in React?
-Explain some of the benefits of each.
+Explain some of the benefits of each. plain CSS - can get difficult to manage when the application grows Preprocessors - Allow nesting in styling and other perks like mixin or varables styled components - styled components are javascript components that can be reused

 ## Project Setup